 The Master of Arts in Policy Studies is designed for a small cohort of students who seek to become agents of change through policy analysis, research, and implementation.
 The policy studies curriculum enables students to develop foundational skills in policy analysis and to apply those skills in policy arenas ranging from health care and the environment to labor and human rights.

-A new program with its debut in fall 2012, the Master of Fine Arts in Creative Writing and Poetics (MFA) is designed to help students develop their creative work through a course of study that encourages exploration and discovery.
+The Master of Fine Arts in Creative Writing and Poetics (MFA) is designed to help students develop their creative work through a course of study that encourages exploration and discovery.
 The MFA degree prepares students for various teaching positions as well as careers in fields that required advanced critical, creative, and writing abilities

 School of Science, Technology, Engineering and Mathematics (STEM)